DotMail/DotMail/README.md

 ##.Mail

 .Mail is an open source project designed to make email beautiful and functional again.
-It is a front-end GUI over top of many powerful 3rd party libraries like MailCore2, ReactiveCocoa and our own Puissant.  .Mail implement all the major email protocols: POP, IMAP and SMTP and hides the implementation details, and quite a bit of error handling, behind a smart backend to make using the application as painless and smooth as possible.
+It is a front-end GUI over top of many powerful 3rd party libraries like MailCore2, ReactiveCocoa and our own Puissant.  .Mail implements all the major email protocols: POP, IMAP and SMTP and hides implementation details, and quite a bit of error handling, behind a smart backend to make using the application as painless and smooth as possible.

 ##Installation
 (If necessary, remove the build folder from any previous iterations of DotMail)